YinHK-gameDev/unity-learn/animation/State machine/README.md

 | Write Defaults | Whether the AnimatorStates writes the default values for properties that are not animated by its motion. |
 | Transitions | The list of transitions originating from this state. |

+The default state, displayed in brown, is the state that the machine will be in when it is first activated.
+You can change the default state, if necessary, by right-clicking on another state and selecting Set As Default from the context menu.
+The **`solo`** and **`mute` checkboxes** on each transition are used to **control the behaviour of animation previews**.

+A new state can be added by right-clicking on an empty space in the **Animator Controller Window** and selecting **Create State->Empty** from the context menu.
+Alternatively, you can drag an animation into the Animator Controller Window to create a state containing that animation.

 https://docs.unity3d.com/Manual/class-State.html